software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement a `CategoryRestControllerTest` test class with the following test methods for the `/api/categories` REST API endpoint:
 >
-> - `getCategoriesReturnsEmptyListWhenNoCategoriesExist`: send a request to the `/api/categories` without saving a category to the database and the response should have an empty list
+> - `getCategoriesReturnsEmptyListWhenNoCategoriesExist`: send a request to the `/api/categories` without saving a category to the database.
+Then, the response should have an empty list
-> - `getCategoriesReturnsListOfCategoriesWhenCategoriesExist`: save a few categories to the database and send a request to the `/api/categories` and the response should have a list of the saved categories
+> - `getCategoriesReturnsListOfCategoriesWhenCategoriesExist`: save a few categories to the database and send a request to the `/api/categories`.
+The, the response should have a list of the saved categories
 >
 > Create an issue for this task and add it to the Sprint 3 Backlog project.
 Add "test" and "task" labels for the issue.
 You don't need to add a user story label for the issue.